QuKunLab/APEC/README.md

 input parameters:

     npc:            Number of principal components used to build trajectory, default=5.
-    cell_label:     Color labels for cells, can be 'notes' or 'cluster', default='notes'.
+    cell_label:     Labels for cells, can be 'notes' or 'cluster', default='notes'.
-    cluster:        Clustering algorithm used in clustering.cluster_byXXX(), default='louvain'.
     angles:         Rotation angles for 3D trajectory, e.g. [100,20], default=[30,30].

 output files: